 Slovenia is one of the most photogenic countries in Europe.
-We recently spent a bit of time in Slovenia and were blown away by its natural beauty.
 To help inspire your creativity, we have put together a list of 16 of the best Slovenia photography and Instagram spots.
-With the help of this guide, you can spend less time searching and more time enjoying what this country has to offer.

-Slovenia is a magical country in Eastern Europe.
-And while it may be smaller than most cities, it certainly doesn’t lack in adventure or beauty.
-Boasting a realm of natural beauty, from towering snow-capped mountains and sweeping national parks, to whimsical villages and alpine lakes, it’s easy to see why it’s a favourite among photographers and nature lovers.
+Boasting a realm of natural wonders, from towering snow-capped mountains and sweeping national parks to whimsical villages and alpine lakes, it’s easy to see why Slovenia is a photography hotspot.

 So let’s get to it, here are the 16 Best Instagrammable Spots in Slovenia.